IsaacHair/map25.2/readme.txt

 when doing this, I will ommit the file version for clarity, so collisioncheck3 becomes just collisioncheck.
 However, I will maintain the version number in the main folder of the repo to ensure that it is updated to the latest version.

+Note that, at this point, lunar_0_08.c is the most advanced version of any file; it actually has proper label allocation, it fully initializes the lcd, and it includes mfp() and add().

+Quick sidebar: mfp() can actually be used as regular multiply as long as the factors are shifted up a total of twelve bits between the two of them.
+So, you could shift factor0 up by 8 (displacement, not enumeration) and factor1 up by 4 (again displacement) and get the correct result as long as the factors don't end up being truncated.